keith-oak/unifiedcatalogpy/README.md

 ##### Delete a Health Control

-#### Health Actions
+#### Health Actions (preview)

 Health actions are concrete steps you can take to improve data governance across your data estate.
 The actions are provided in a single list that can focus your data governance journey, and democratize ownership.
 Completing these actions will improve data quality and discoverability across your data estate.
 [Learn more](https://learn.microsoft.com/en-us/purview/data-estate-health-actions)

 > [!WARNING]
 > You cannot interact with Health Actions through this library yet.
 This is work in progress.
+A pull request to add this functionality is welcome.

 ##### Create a Health Action